 The result is rather cool, now need to see how well it performs over the next couple of months and will let you know.

-I arranged the parts towards the back of the hearth to take advantage of the overhang to concentrate the heat and reflect anything back into the workpiece – this saves a lot of gas and time and allows me to work with what is otherwise just a small portable torch and gas cylinder all-in-one.
+I arranged the parts towards the back of the hearth to take advantage of the overhang.
+This concentrates and reflects heat back into the workpiece.
+This saves a lot of gas and time. thus allowing me to work with what is otherwise just a small portable torch and gas cylinder all-in-one.

 The bricks themselves do get warm and so best to place the hearth on an old piece of board rather than directly on a nice workbench.
-The screws holding the blocks together get very hot and so allow the hearth to cool down before moving it as the heat from the screws is likely to burn.
+The screws holding the blocks together also get very hot and so allow the hearth to cool down before moving it.
+The heat from the screws is likely to burn.

 Price: approx £25 – you can make two hearths for this price.

 This really worked well for a couple of silver soldering jobs.
-The overhang area is essential to help concentrate the heat and has allowed me to silver solder a 2″ diameter piece of mild steel roughly 1/2″ long with a portable torch and integrated gas canister.
+The overhang area is essential to help concentrate the heat.
+This feature allowed me to silver solder a 2″ diameter piece of mild steel roughly 1/2″ long with a portable torch.